 def cvxopt_solve_qp(P, q, G, h, A=None, b=None): P = .5 * (P + P.T) # make sure P is symmetric args = [cvxopt.matrix(P), cvxopt.matrix(q)] args.extend([cvxopt.matrix(G), cvxopt.matrix(h)]) if A is not None: args.extend([cvxopt.matrix(A), cvxopt.matrix(b)]) sol = cvxopt.solvers.qp(*args) if 'optimal' not in sol['status']: return None return numpy.array(sol['x']).reshape((P.shape,))

 The quadprog module works directly on NumPy arrays so there is no need for type conversion.
-Its matrix representation is equivalent but with different names:
+Its matrix representation is equivalent to the standard form but combines inequalities and equalities in a single matrix-vector couple:

 def quadprog_solve_qp(P, q, G, h, A=None, b=None): qp_G = .5 * (P + P.T) # make sure P is symmetric qp_a = -q if A is not None: qp_C = -numpy.vstack([A, G]).T qp_b = -numpy.hstack([b, h]) meq = A.shape else: # no equality constraint qp_C = -G.T qp_b = -h meq = 0 return quadprog.solve_qp(qp_G, qp_a, qp_C, qp_b, meq)

 For a small example, let us see how to solve:

 M = array([[1., 2., 0.], [-8., 3., 2.], [0., 1., 1.]])
 P = dot(M.T, M) q = -dot(M.T, array([3., 2., 3.]))
 G = array([[1., 2., 1.], [2., 0., 1.], [-1., 2., -1.]]) h = array([3., 2., -2.]).reshape((3,))

 We can finally compute the solution to the least squares problem using either of our QP solvers:

 In : cvxopt_solve_qp(P, q, G, h) Out: array([ 0.12997347, -0.06498674, 1.74005305]) In : quadprog_solve_qp(P, q, G, h) Out: array([ 0.12997347, -0.06498674, 1.74005305])